DeterminateSystems/fh/README.md

-# `fh`, the official FlakeHub CLI.
+# `fh`, the official FlakeHub CLI

-`fh` is a scrappy CLI to search FlakeHub, and add new inputs to your flake.
+`fh` is a scrappy CLI to search FlakeHub and add new inputs to your [Nix flake](https://zero-to-nix.com/concepts/flakes).

 ## Installation